jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

         New-Item tests/__init__.py

-  - then add one more empty file to the ``tests`` folder/directory for the actual test
+  - and one more empty file in the ``tests`` folder/directory for the actual test

     .. code-block:: shell